5-ean/discover-new-zealand/README.md

 > * Originally an < a > link nested inside a button element, this is invalid by w3c standards.
 Link leads to relevant wikipedia source page.
 Fixed using solution from stack overflow.
 Onclick="window.open(...) allowed me to remove < a > element and keep button element inplace.

 >Get In Touch Page: Form -
-> * On page opening invalid feedback is present, ideally the form would be neutral untill interacted with by user.
+> * On page opening invalid feedback is present, ideally the form would be neutral until interacted with by the user.
 No Fixed at this time, due to complexity and lack of understanding on my part, will be revisited.
 ---
 # DEPLOYMENT
 ---